Ports of Call

 Getting to the city

-The green and white Ondina public buses run from the airport to the city centre and cost BRL 6.50.
+The green and white Ondina public buses run from the airport to the city centre.
 The Praça da Sé - Aeroporto route is the route to choose as it goes to the Rodoviária Bus Terminal.
 Tickets can be bought on the bus or within the terminal and the trip takes approximately 90 minutes on a good day.

 GMT - 2